BelistarE/asu-website-skins/README.md

 ### How to install

-1.Download this repository in full.
+1. Download this repository in full.
-2.Type `chrome://extensions/` in your search bar.
+2. Type `chrome://extensions/` in your search bar.
-3.Turn on developer mode.
+3. Turn on developer mode.
-4.Click on **"Load unpacked"**
+4. Click on **"Load unpacked"**
-5.Select the extension folder
+5. Select the extension folder
-6.You now have the extension :D
+6. You now have the extension :D

 #### Currently supported sites: